HyperOOP/hyperoop/README.md

 ### `Action` class and state

-First of all you need to define your own class of actions, inherited from HyperOOP `Action` class.
-Let's see how this is implemented on the example of the counter:
+First you need to define a class of actions, inherited from HyperOOP `Action` class.
+Let's see how this is implemented on the example of the [counter](https://codepen.io/algebrain/pen/OaNgMv):

 ```TypeScript
 class Counter extends ui.Actions<{count: number}> {}